JinnbeamHH/JinnbeamHH/README.md

 I'm passionate about building scalable systems, exploring data pipelines Stats and Web Related IT things, and constantly learning.
 This GitHub is a collection of projects, experiments, and ideas that reflect my journey in both software and data engineering.
 Feel free to dive in, explore, and reuse anything useful!

-The Projects are mostly made for practical education.
-And Connex for personal usage.
+The Projects are mostly made for practical education and Connex for personal usage.

 ---